Peter Wright (darts player): Early life, BDO, and beginnings of PDC career

 Wright was born in Livingston, Scotland, to a 16-year-old single mother; he has never met his father, who was in prison at the time of his birth.
 When he was three years old, his mother moved to London with her son because she feared that her sisters would take him away from her.
-Wright has lived in England since then but chooses to represent Scotland in sports.
-He first became interested in darts while watching players such as Cliff Lazerenko, Jocky Wilson, and Eric Bristow on TV in the early 1980s.
+Wright has lived in England since that time, but chooses to represent Scotland in sports.
+He first became interested in darts while watching players such as Cliff Lazarenko, Jocky Wilson, and Eric Bristow on television in the early 1980s.
 He received a set of darts for his 13th birthday, but since his mother could not afford a dartboard, he initially threw them at trees.
 After some practice, he was able to beat his stepfather and his stepfather's friends.
 Within a few years, he was regarded as one of the most promising young players in London.

 Wright competed at the 1995 BDO World Darts Championship, losing 3–1 in the first round to eventual champion Richie Burnett.
 He did not pursue a professional career afterward; instead, he worked as a builder and tyre fitter while playing in local darts leagues.
 He competed in the 2005 UK Open, where he lost 5–4 in the third round to Dave Smith.
 After he and his wife Joanne watched the inaugural Grand Slam of Darts on TV in 2007, Wright mentioned that he had beaten some of the players who were competing in the event.
 Joanne then encouraged him to pursue professional success in the sport.
 He first played a full schedule of Professional Darts Corporation events in 2008, although he had little success, winning just £1,200 in prize money.